Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-We know s = 100
+We know s = 100 m

 We can use the equation s = ut + 1/2 at2

 t = √(2s/g) = √(2 x 100) / 9.81 = 4.5 seconds approx

 Commander David Scott's Hammmer and Feather Experiment from Apollo 15

-Adding and Resolving Force Vectors
+How to Add and Resolve Force Vectors

 As mentioned briefly above, a force can be represented graphically by an arrow with a given direction known as a vector.
-If two or more forces are involved, problems in mechanics can be solved graphically by drawing the vectors, the head of one vector ending at the tail of the 2nd vector and so on.
+If two or more forces are involved, problems in mechanics can be solved graphically by drawing the vectors as a vector diagram, the head of one vector ending at the tail of the 2nd vector and so on.
 The vectors are drawn to scale, the length representing the magnitude of the force and the angle being the angle of action of the force.
 The "Triangle of Forces" or "Parallelogram of Forces" is then a method for visualizing or finding the resultant of forces.

 Forces can also be resolved.
 In the diagram below, a mass rests on a slope.
 Using the parallelogram of forces in reverse, the weight force can be resolved into a force parallel to the slope and perpendicular to the slope.
 This is useful for these type of problems because it enables the normal reaction to be worked out (the force exerted by the slope on the mass as explained earlier) and also the friction forces involved.

-This is an excellent math textbook for both engineering students and anyone with an interest in the subject.
+Engineering Mathematics by K.A.
+Stroud is an excellent math textbook for both engineering students and anyone with an interest in the subject.
 The material has been written for part 1 of BSc.
 Engineering Degrees and Higher National Diploma courses.